Is Bosnia Safe to Visit in 2026? An Honest Guide

 Crime and scams

 Set the mines aside and Bosnia’s crime picture looks like much of Europe: violent crime is rare and rarely touches visitors, while opportunistic petty crime exists and is the thing to guard against.
-The two governments frame it slightly differently, and it is fair to give you both.
+The two governments frame it slightly differently, and it’s fair to give you both.
 The US State Department, in cautious official language, notes that “the overall crime rate for the country is high, and Sarajevo has a high rate of property-related crime,” listing “robberies, residential and vehicle break-ins, theft, and pickpocketing in areas frequented by tourists.”
 The UK Foreign Office is more specific about what that means on the ground: “beware of pickpockets and bag-snatchers on public transport and in the tourist and pedestrian areas of Sarajevo and other cities.”

 The practical takeaways are ordinary city sense.
-Watch your bag and phone on crowded trams and in the busy lanes of Baščaršija; do not leave anything visible in a parked car, a point the UK government flags specifically after “an increase in thefts from cars in popular tourist areas in and around Sarajevo, particularly on Mount Trebević,” where hikers leave vehicles at trailheads.
+Watch your bag and phone on crowded trams and in the busy lanes of Baščaršija; don’t leave anything visible in a parked car, a point the UK government flags specifically after “an increase in thefts from cars in popular tourist areas in and around Sarajevo, particularly on Mount Trebević,” where hikers leave vehicles at trailheads.
 As for the organised-crime shootings that occasionally make the news, the UK advice is reassuring on the one point that matters to a traveller: incidents between criminal groups “can happen, including shootings,” but “you are unlikely to be targeted.”
 Violent crime here is not a tourist problem; petty theft is the realistic risk, and a little care handles it.

 Driving safety

 If you rent a car - and it is the best way to reach the waterfalls and the Herzegovina hinterland - the roads are where you should focus your caution, not crime or mines.
 Bosnia is a country of mountains and river gorges, so away from the short stretches of motorway you get winding two-lane roads, blind bends, tunnels, sheer drops and, on rural routes, the occasional flock of sheep or slow tractor.
 Local overtaking can be assertive.
-None of it is dangerous if you drive to the conditions, keep your speed down and do not rush the distances - and the distances are slow here, with Sarajevo to Mostar taking about two hours for only 130 kilometres.
+None of it is dangerous if you drive to the conditions, keep your speed down and don’t rush the distances - and the distances are slow here, with Sarajevo to Mostar taking about two hours for only 130 kilometres.

 Solo travellers and women